Hon. Frances Charlotte Guest1

 Donough Edward Foster O'Brien, 16th Baron of Inchiquin

-Donough Edward Foster O'Brien, 16th Baron of Inchiquin was born on 5 January 1897.
-He was the son of Lucius William O'Brien, 15th Baron of Inchiquin and Ethel Jane Foster.
-He married Hon.
+Donough Edward Foster O'Brien, 16th Baron of Inchiquin was born on 5 January 1897.1 He was the son of Lucius William O'Brien, 15th Baron of Inchiquin and Ethel Jane Foster.2 He married Hon.
 Anne Molyneux Thesiger, daughter of Frederick John Napier Thesiger, 1st Viscount Chelmsford and Hon.
-Frances Charlotte Guest, on 13 December 1921.1 He died in 1968.
+Frances Charlotte Guest, on 13 December 1921.2 He died on 19 October 1968 at age 71.1

 Citations